 - EPS and 5GC/N3IWF interworking (i.e. 3GPP access connected to EPC and N3IWF connected to 5GC).

 - EPS and 5GC/TNAN/TWAN interworking (i.e. 3GPP access connected to EPC and TNAN/TWAN connected to 5GC).

-NOTE: In this Release 5GC and EPC interworking is not supported for SNPN.
+NOTE: In this Release 5GC and EPC interworking is not supported for SNPN, time sensitive communication or time synchronization.